chauvinSimon/IV19/README.md

 # My 10 takeaways from the 2019 Intelligent Vehicle Symposium

 !!!!
 WORK IN PROGRESS !!!!
+*If some pictures are not loaded, try to refresh the page.*

 | ![2019 Intelligent Vehicle Symposium](media/pics/iv19.jpg "2019 Intelligent Vehicle Symposium")  |
 |:--:|